UAP-App-WG/uap-app-photograph-best-practices/README.md

 ### Tutorial

 * When the user opens the app for the first time, offer them either an interactive augmented reality tutorial or a link to an instructional video on Youtube.
-* Ideally, the tutorial shouuld use the accelerometer to grade how shakily their holding camera, etc.
+* Ideally, the tutorial should use the accelerometer to grade how shakily their holding camera, etc.